Statistical Properties of Sanitized Results from Differentially Private Laplace Mechanism with Univariate Bounding Constraints: Simulation Studies

+It is possible that the sanitized covariance matrix $\mathbf{S}^*$ is not positive definite (PD) with the element-wise sanitization approach.
+If a sanitized covariance matrix is not PD and has a significant number of (small) negative eigenvalues, it can be made PD with semi-definite optimization via, e.g., the alternating projections algorithm \citep{Higham02}, the Newton methods for nearest correlation matrix \citep{Qi,Higham10a}, and the spectral projected gradient method \citep{Qi,Higham10b}\footnote{The R function \texttt{nearPD()} in package \texttt{Matrix} implements the alternating projections algorithm.}.
+A possible alternative is to sanitize $\mathbf{S}$ as a whole instead of element-wise, an interesting and worthwhile topic for future research.

-When sanitizing $\mathbf{S}$, we first obtained legitimate sanitized $S_{11}^*$ and $S_{22}^*$, and then sanitized $S_{12}$ given $S_{11}^*$ and $S_{22}^*$ under the constraint that $S^*_{12}\in [-\sqrt{S^*_{11} S^*_{22}},\sqrt{S^*_{11} S^*_{22}}]$.
-Though the bounds for $S^*_{12}$ depended on $S^*_{11}$ and $S^*_{22}$, the latter two were already sanitized; therefore, bounding procedures for $S^*_{12}$ using information $S^*_{11}$ and $S^*_{22}$ did not incur additional privacy cost.
-We examined three different specifications of $(S_{11},S_{22},r)$ at $(1,1,0), (1,2,-0.4)$, and $(1,2,0.7)$, respectively; and set the global bounds $[c_{10},c_{11}]$ at $[-3,3]$ and $[c_{20},c_{21}]$ at $[-3,3]$, $[-4.5,4.5]$, and $[-4.5,4.5]$, corresponding to the 3 specifications of $(S_{11},S_{22},r)$.
-The total privacy budget was set at $\epsilon=1$.
-Since 3 statistics were sanitized on the same set of data, the sequential composition principle applied \citep{mcsherry2009privacy}, and we needed to divide the total privacy budget $\epsilon$ among the 3 statistics.
-There were infinite ways to allocate the total budget to the 3 statistics, and we used equal allocation in this simulation; that is, each sanitization received $1/3$ of the total budget.
-We also investigated a wide range of sample size $n$ ranging from 50 to 800.
-At each specification of $\mathbf{S}$ and a given $n$, 500 independent sanitization was carried out so we could examine the distributional properties of the sanitized results.
+We examined in this simulation study a $2\times2$ variance-covariance matrix with three different specifications of $(S_{11},S_{22},r)$: $(1,2,0), (1,2,-0.4)$, and $(1,2,0.7)$, respectively.
+The 3 correlation settings allow us to examine the bounding effects on the pairwise correlation when there is no correlation, moderate (negative) correlation, and strong (positive) correlation.
+We set the global bounds $[c_{10},c_{11}]$ at $[-3,3]$ and $[c_{20},c_{21}]$ at $[-4.5,4.5]$ \footnote{For approximately Gaussian variables with means 0, both the bounds of $[-3,3]$ with a standard deviation of 1 and $[-4.5, 4.5]$ with a standard deviation of $\sqrt{2}$ represent $>99\%$ data mass though this simulation did not require the Gaussian assumption.}.
+The total privacy budget was $\epsilon=1$.
+Since the 3 statistics were calculated on the same set of data, the sequential composition principle applied \citep{mcsherry2009privacy} when it comes to privacy budgeting.
+There are different ways to allocate the total budget when sanitizing multiple statistics calculated from the same data set, such as by an equal allocation across all the statistics or according to some type statistical or practical ``importance'' of the statistics (see \citet{liu2017} for more discussion).
+Here we divided the total privacy budget $\epsilon$ equally among the 3 statistics; that is, each sanitization received $1/3$ of the total budget.
+We also investigated a wide range of sample size $n$ from 50 to 800.
+In each examined scenarios of $(\mathbf{S},n)$, 500 independent sanitizations were carried out to examine the distributional properties of the sanitized results.